Janeleq/Jamie-Bot/README.md

 # 4OurMigrants
-A bot that specialise in employer laws and obiligations
+A bot that specialise in employer laws and obiligations utilising Dialogflow